MP Nikki Kaye's stepbrother convicted of murder

 The stepbrother of National MP Nikki Kaye has been found guilty of killing his prison cellmate.

-Clinton Thinn, 31, was found guilty at trial of killing Lyle Woodward by strangling him with a prison shirt, One News has reported.
+Clinton Thinn, 31, was found guilty at trial of killing Lyle Woodward by strangling him with a prison shirt, US media reported.

 Thinn asked for a nurse to check on Woodward who was found lying in his cell on December 3, 2016.